By AlaskaWatchman.com

 They met with David Haeg, leader of the grassroots Alaska Grand Jury Rights, who alleges that corrupt judges and government officials have been working in concert for many years to undercut the constitutional authority of citizen grand juries to freely and independently investigate powerful public officials and judges.

 Joining Haeg at the table was Ric Davidge, a long-time political mover who once worked for President Ronald Regan, and who now focuses his attention on Alaska politics through his regular Alaska Roundtable meetings with influencers and politicians from across the state.
 Soldotna resident Donavan Fritz, who has worked with Haeg for years on grand jury rights, was also at the table.
-Listening via livestream were Kenai Borough Mayor Peter Micciche, Mat-Su Borough Mayor Edna DeVries, along with Jill Schaefer from Gov. Dunleavy’s Anchorage office.
+Listening via livestream were Kenai Borough Mayor Peter Micciche and Mat-Su Borough Mayor Edna DeVries, along with Jill Schaefer from Gov. Dunleavy’s Anchorage office.

 Haeg and his fellow advocates, who requested the meeting, aired a litany of alleged instances of corruption committed by the Alaska Supreme Court, the Alaska Judicial Council and members working in the Dept. of Law to undermine the power of grand juries to investigate these very same groups and individuals.